 • Unauthorized sale, distribution or receipt of academic materials

-For comprehensive information on Academic Integrity violations, refer to Section VI: Prohibited Conduct in the Academic Integrity Handbook.
+More details regarding Academic Integrity violations can be found in Section VI: Prohibited Conduct in the Academic Integrity Handbook.

-To report any potential academic integrity issues to the SCCS office throughout the school year, utilize the academic integrity report form.
-For other reporting forms at Wichita State, visit the Report It webpage.
+To report any potential academic integrity issues to the SCCS office through the school year, use the academic integrity report form.
+To explore other reporting forms at Wichita state, visit the Report It webpage (wichita.edu/reportit).

-Student Conduct & Community Standards (SCCS) aims to provide a valuable resource on managing conflict with students at WSU.
-The guide outlines five simple steps to enhance conflict management:
+Student Conduct & Community Standards (SCCS) is wanting to share a helpful resource regarding managing conflict with students at WSU.
+The guide, which can be found on the Student Conduct website, discusses five easy steps to better manage conflict:

 • Analyze the conflict